Prince Harry, Duke of Sussex: Political views

-In September 2020, Harry and his wife released a video addressing American voters to "reject hate speech, misinformation and online negativity" in the 2020 United States presidential election, which was seen by some as an implicit endorsement of Joe Biden.
-Harry was the subject of a prank by the Russian comedy duo Vovan and Lexus, who posed as climate activist Greta Thunberg and her father during two phone calls on New Year's Eve and 22 January 2020.
-During the conversations, Harry described his decision to leave the monarchy as "not easy" and criticised Donald Trump's stance on climate change and his support of the coal industry.
+In September 2020, Harry and his wife released a video addressing American voters, urging them to "reject hate speech, misinformation and online negativity" in the 2020 United States presidential election, a message that some commentators interpreted as an implicit endorsement of Joe Biden.
+Earlier that year, Harry had been the subject of a prank by the Russian comedy duo Vovan and Lexus, who posed as climate activist Greta Thunberg and her father during two phone calls on New Year's Eve and 22 January 2020.
+During the conversations, Harry described his decision to leave the monarchy as "not easy" and criticised Donald Trump's stance on climate change and his support for the coal industry.

-In May 2021, Harry was a guest on Dax Shepard and Monica Padman's podcast Armchair Expert during which he talked about the freedom of speech and laws related to it in the United States, stating "I've got so much I want to say about the First Amendment as I sort of understand it, but it is bonkers."
+In May 2021, Harry appeared on Dax Shepard and Monica Padman's podcast Armchair Expert, where he discussed freedom of speech and related laws in the US, saying, "I've got so much I want to say about the First Amendment as I sort of understand it, but it is bonkers."
 He added that it was "a huge subject and one which [he didn't] understand", emphasising that one could "capitalise or exploit what's not said rather than uphold what is said."
-The comments were met by backlash from conservative Americans and Britons, prompting figures such as Ted Cruz, Dan Crenshaw, Nigel Farage, Candace Owens, Jack Posobiec, and Laura Ingraham to criticise him publicly.
+His comments drew criticism from a number of conservative American public figures, including Ted Cruz, Dan Crenshaw, Candace Owens, Jack Posobiec, and Laura Ingraham, as well as British politician Nigel Farage.

-In November 2021, in a panel at Wireds Re:Wired Conference, Harry claimed that a day before the January 6 United States Capitol attack he emailed Jack Dorsey, CEO of Twitter, and 'warned' of potential civil unrest, but had not received a response.
-In the same month, Conservative politician and MP Johnny Mercer, who was leading the efforts to waive visa fees for foreign-born UK veterans and their families, announced in the Commons that the Duke of Sussex was supportive of their proposal and viewed it as "morally right" and not as "a political intervention".
+In November 2021, during a panel at Wireds Re:Wired Conference, Harry said that he had emailed Jack Dorsey, CEO of Twitter, the day before the January 6 United States Capitol attack to "warn" of potential civil unrest, but had not received a response.
+In the same month, Conservative MP Johnny Mercer, who was leading efforts to waive visa fees for foreign-born UK veterans and their families, told the Commons that the Duke of Sussex supported the proposal and viewed it as "morally right", adding that it should not be interpreted as "a political intervention".

-In June 2022, in an interview with Jessica Yellin for Vogue, Meghan described Harry's reaction to the Supreme Court of the United States's decision that abortion is not a protected constitutional right as "guttural".
-Harry later condemned the decision as "rolling back of constitutional rights" in his address to the United Nations on Mandela Day in July 2022.
-Associate justice of the Supreme Court Samuel Alito, who wrote the majority decision for the case, criticised foreign figures including Harry for their comments on "American law" during a speech.
+In June 2022, in an interview with Jessica Yellin for Vogue, Meghan described Harry's reaction to the Supreme Court of the United States's decision that abortion is not a constitutionally protected right as "guttural".
+Harry later criticised the ruling as "rolling back of constitutional rights" in his address to the United Nations on Mandela Day in July 2022.
+Associate justice Samuel Alito, who wrote the majority opinion in the case, subsequently criticised foreign figures, including Harry, for commenting on "American law" during a public speech.

-In June 2023, Harry broke royal protocol by criticising the UK government in his witness statement to a court.
-He argued that both the British press and the government were "at rock bottom" and instead of scrutinising the government the press got "into bed with them so they can ensure the status quo".
+In June 2023, Harry broke with royal protocol by criticising the UK government in a witness statement submitted to a court.
+He argued that both the British press and the government were "at rock bottom" and that, rather than scrutinising the government, the press had got "into bed with them so they can ensure the status quo".